-Lynfield College has an excellent reputation for its well established programmes for very able students and for those who are requiring learning support or second language support.
+Lynfield College has an excellent reputation for its programmes to support and challenge students.

-LEARNING SUPPORT PROGRAMME Identification of learning difficulties and ongoing monitoring of progress are the key elements.
+LEARNING SUPPORT PROGRAMME Identification of learning difficulties and ongoing monitoring of progress are key elements.
 Some students may be eligible for in-class help, individual or small group tuition and individual education programmes.
-Specialist staff work with the students and are in regular contact with parents and other appropriate outside agencies.
+Specialist staff work with the students, and are in regular contact with parents and other appropriate outside agencies.